 Q: Are scholarships or other financial aid available?

-A: Thanks to the generosity of a number of donors, The Writer’s Studio is able to provide two partial scholarships.
-Visit our program details page for details.
+A: Thanks to the generosity of a number of donors, the Writer’s Studio is able to provide two partial scholarships.
+Visit our tuition and scholarships page for details.

 Frequently asked questions about SFU Continuing Studies

 A: Simon Fraser University has three campuses: in Burnaby, Vancouver and Surrey.
 While undergraduate and graduate courses take place at all three campuses, we offer SFU Continuing Studies courses primarily at the Vancouver and Surrey campuses as well as the Surrey City Centre Library.